Ahmed-Roshdy-1/Breakout-Game/README.md

 # Breakout-Game [See live demo of the game ](https://ahmed-roshdy-1.github.io/Breakout-Game/Index)
 ## Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
-This app uses the HTML5 canvas element and API
+This app uses the HTML5 canvas element

 ## Project Specifications